 First obvious criteria is the company size.
 Contrary to what you might think, bigger companies don’t always pay more.
 Small and medium size companies sometimes have more flexibility regarding what they offer, compared to big companies with strict patterns.
 Smaller company might also value their employees more or take more time to select very good candidates.
 A start-up company may have less means… or they will take more time to find a candidate with the right mindset and invest in them, or they could benefit from governmental helps which allow them to pay better.

-In my experience and what I hear from other people in IT, salaries for juniors are often very low compared to in-house teams, and consulting might really pay off when you should some bankable expertise in a specific field.
+In my experience and what I hear from other people in IT, salaries for juniors in consulting are often very low compared to in-house teams, but consulting might really pay off when you have some bankable expertise in a specific field.
 Your years of experience in IT, your degrees… will have a lot of importance if you want to negotiate here.
 When working in-house, a company can easily see the worth you add to a team on the longer run and invest in you, but in consulting it’s about making the biggest profit for each project in the here and now.
-So, never compare salaries between consultancy and internal development jobs!
+So, don’t compare salaries between consulting and internal development jobs.

 Also, companies in niche sectors are seeking for specific expertise, so you want to take that into account.
 Which leads to the next point…